 7. Choose your colours

 Having a clearly defined colour palette makes shopping for accessories, furniture and paint so much easier.
 It prevents you from making purchasing mistakes because you know exactly what will go together in your home, and what will look out of place.
-If you’re not sure what colour palette you might like, have a look through this video tutorial which shows you how to use the free website, coolors, to find a colour palette you love.

 8. Set your budget

 Make sure that you allocate per-item costs for your space.
 By being clear about how much you have to spend up front, you don’t get half way through a project and find out that you’ve run out of money to complete the job.
 Creating a budget plan for your space means that you itemise exactly what your costs will be before you begin.
-Use this bathroom budget planning tool as an example for any room you are planning on decorating.

 9. Plan your space

 It’s really important that your room works for you and your family.
 Be clear about the expectations of the space you are designing.
-If it’s a room for eating, make sure there is a table and chairs, if it’s a room for socializing, make sure that the seating arrangement supports this.
+If it’s a room for eating, make sure there is a table and chairs, if it’s a room for socialising, make sure that the seating arrangement supports this.
 When buying furniture, make sure that you measure, measure and measure again.
-I once ordered a sofa, only to find that it wouldn’t fit through the door.
+I once ordered a sofa, only to find that it wouldn't fit through the door.
 We took the arm off to get it through the door, only to find that it was two inches too big for the space we had chosen for it.
 I ended up having a living room door that would never fully open because of it.
 Yes, I learned from this mistake.
 Measure, measure and measure again!

 10. Use decorative accessories

 Make sure that you don’t forget to plan the finishing details with accessories: choose soft furnishings, wall art, mirrors and decorative objects to really transform a room.
-You can use accessoires to update a colour scheme, and to bring in pattern and interest.
-The great thing about accessories is that they are generally inexpensive- you can change out a whole room by changing up the cushions, throws and ornaments.
+You can use accessories to update a colour scheme, and to bring in pattern and interest.
+The great thing about accessories is that they are generally inexpensive- you can change out a whole room by changing up the cushions, throws and ornaments

 Until next time x